Silver Dollar Values: Upward Trends

 Comments:

 Value trends for The 1891-CC closely resemble those of its oldest sibling, the 1878-CC, and for similar reasons.
-Demonstrable gains over both the short term and long term, even for examples in heavily worn condition, attest to the popularity of the 1891-CC.
-Value increases over the last decade have been especially dramatic, so common sense tells us to expect some cooling off over the next few years.
+Demonstrable gains over the long term, even for examples in heavily worn condition, attest to the popularity of the 1891-CC.
+Value increases over the last decade had been especially dramatic, so common sense told us to expect some cooling off we've seen in the last few years.
 However, if held for the long term, ownership of the 1891-CC poses virtually no downside risk.

 The Year This Coin Was Minted...